 Breach of Employment Contract

 Contracts are agreements that both parties must adhere to.
 When a business forms a contract with an employee or independent contractor, that person must follow the terms of the agreement.
 If they do not, they are in violation of the contract.
 Your company may also be accused of breach of employment contract by an employee or other individual.
-If you find yourself in one of these situations, you need an Upper West Side employment attorney.
+If your business finds itself in one of these situations, you need an Upper West Side employment attorney.

-The Law Offices of David S. Rich, LLC can help you with an array of employment contracts, including the following:
+The Law Offices of David S. Rich, LLC can help your company with an array of employment contracts, including the following:

 - Executive contracts for employment